Shackleton's hut

 The extensive restorations of Shackleton’s Hut

-When members of the Terra Nova Expedition first visited Cape Royds in January 1911, they found years-old evidence of a rapid departure from Shackleton’s Hut: A meal had been left on the table uneaten, and socks were hanging up to dry.
+When members of the Terra Nova Expedition first visited Cape Royds in January 1911, they found years-old evidence of a rapid departure from Shackleton’s Hut.
+A meal had been left on the table uneaten, and socks were hanging up to dry.
 The hut was later visited by the Ross Sea Party in 1915-16, as it was a likely location for matches, tobacco, and soap.

 By the time the US icebreaker Edisto arrived at Shackleton’s Hut on January 29, 1948, boards were missing from the roof, the stables were full of snow, and the garage had collapsed.

-From 1957-58, a crew from the New Zealand Navy ship HMNZS Endeavour carried out cleaning duties around the Shackleton Hut, and in 1959 a restoration committee was established by government representatives and the New Zealand Antarctic Society.
+From 1957-58, a crew from the New Zealand Navy ship HMNZS Endeavour carried out cleaning duties around the hut, and in 1959 a restoration committee was established by government representatives and the New Zealand Antarctic Society.
 The committee recommended Shackleton’s Hut be restored to its original state, ensuring all artifacts of value were preserved.
 From 1960-61, work starting on restoring the cooking area, biological laboratory, garage, and stable.

 By the 1990s, the Antarctic Heritage Trust had installed a data logger to monitor temperature and relative humidity at the hut.
 And between 2004 and 2008, an international team of heritage and conservation specialists spent each Antarctic summer securing Shackleton’s Hut for future generations to enjoy.
 The building was made structurally secure, and the more than 6,000 artifacts were catalogued and returned to their original places.